Magalir Mattum (1994 film)

 Haasan wrote a story inspired by the 1980 American film 9 to 5 which Mohan then expanded into the screenplay of Magalir Mattum.
 The film was Thirunavukarasu's first as an independent cinematographer and P. N. Satish worked as the editor.
 Ilaiyaraaja composed the music while Vaali wrote the lyrics.

 Magalir Mattum was released on 25 February 1994 and became a commercial success, running for over 175 days in theatres.
-The film won the V. Shantaram Silver Award.
 For her performance, Urvashi won the Tamil Nadu State Film Award Special Prize for Best Actress.
 The film became a milestone in Tamil cinema for the topics it addressed, such as workplace harassment and male gaze, and is regarded as an early example of the MeToo movement in India.

 Plot

 Janaki and Pappamma are employees at a fashion export company.
 Janaki is a shy Brahmin woman who works as a typist to support her family after her husband lost his factory job.
 Pappamma, who lives with her drunkard rickshaw-puller husband and earns a living for both of them and her husband's drinking expense, is a housekeeper there.
 The women in the company face a common threat from their manager, G. K. Pandian.
 Although married, he is a womaniser, and harasses his female employees regularly.
 The women tolerate his behaviour because of their family circumstances.

 Sathya, a computer graduate, joins the company as a designer.
 Noting her intelligence and beauty, Pandian attempts to get closer to her.
 Initially believing his overtures are strictly platonic, Sathya accepts an invitation to dine with him.
 This is noticed by the other employees who misread the situation and shun her.
 When Pandian presents her with a silk sari, Sathya understands his actual intentions and rebukes him, gaining the respect and friendship of Janaki and Pappamma, who are fed up with their manager's antics.
 As their friendship blossoms, Janaki becomes increasingly courageous and speaks up when treated unfairly, a point noted sourly by Pandian's sidekick, Madhavi.

 One day Pandian asks Janaki to work late.
 Asked to prepare him a coffee, she unknowingly mixes rat poison in his coffee instead of sugar and gives it to him.
 Pandian falls from his chair and becomes unconscious.
 Sathya finds him and he is admitted to the hospital.
 Janaki realises what she did, thinks Pandian drank the coffee and tells Pappamma.
 Both rush to the hospital and tell Sathya.
 The trio are unaware that Pandian fainted because of a minor injury and has recovered.
 They overhear that a patient (a terrorist) is dead from consuming "poison" (cyanide).
 They steal the covered corpse, assuming it is Pandian, and take it to Sathya's room, only to find that they have taken the terrorist's corpse.
 Panicking, they decide to return the body to the hospital.
 After several mishaps, the police take the body away.